zakbarba/lottoNumbers/README.md

 # lottoNumbers
-Made a random number generator for lotto numbers using it to practice array manipulation
+Made a random number generator for lotto numbers in java.
+I am now using it to practice array manipulation.